oumar-s/Syntactic/README.md

 ### 💨 To Get Started Locally
 - This project is heavily coupled with firebase, so you will need to create a firebase project and enable firestore and authentication.
-- Also, please clone the backend repo that repo as well and follow the instructions there to get the backend running locally.
+- Also, please clone the backend repo as well.

-#### Ensure that Firebase Firestore has the following collections:
-- `Courses` with each document being named after the course code (e.g. `javascript`)
+- Ensure that Firebase Firestore has the following collections: `Courses` with each document being named after the course code (e.g. `javascript`)
 - Structure for each document in courses collection:

-id: string
+    - id: string
-title: string
+    - title: string
-syllabus: array of objects
+    - syllabus: array of objects
-    chapter: string
+        - chapter: string
-    topics: array of objects
+        - topics: array of objects
-        id: string
+            - id: string
-        name: string
+            - name: string
-        pid: string
+            - pid: string

 #### 🏃‍♀️ Running the app locally